 Barbara's Bier Haus

 Watch the England games at this city centre bar and enjoy a lively atmosphere, with large screens, beer or cocktail towers, two pint steins, and pizzas or hotdogs that can be ordered to your table.
+You can also pre-order drinks for half-time.
 You can chance a walk-in but we'd recommend booking a table, especially if you're in a group.

 Barbara's Bier Haus stage performance